Oil and Gas Development and Marine Mammals

 Mitigation, Monitoring, and Reporting Requirements for Oil and Gas Activities

-Sections 101(a)(5)(A) and (D) of the MMPA provide a mechanism for the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (FWS) to authorize the incidental, but not intentional, taking of small numbers of marine mammals by oil and gas companies or seismic operators.
+Sections 101(a)(5)(A) and (D) of the MMPA provide a mechanism for NMFS and the U.S. Fish and Wildlife Service (FWS) to authorize the incidental, but not intentional, taking of small numbers of marine mammals by oil and gas companies or seismic operators.
 Takes may be authorized provided they would be (1) small in number, (2) have no more than a negligible impact on marine mammals, and (3) have no unmitigable adverse impact on the availability of marine mammals for subsistence uses by Indians, Aleuts, or Eskimos who reside in Alaska (Alaska Natives).
 Take authorizations for oil and gas activities typically include a suite of mitigation, monitoring, and reporting measures with which operators must comply to prevent or reduce the adverse impacts of oil and gas development on marine mammals.

 Mitigation measures for seismic or other sound-generating activities may include ensuring the area is clear of marine mammals prior to the start of operations, gradually increasing the intensity of the sound source to alert marine mammals that may be in the area so that they can move away, shutting down the sound source if marine mammals approach close enough to be injured, and prohibiting operations at night or during low-visibility conditions.
 To minimize the probability of vessel strikes, vessels may be required to slow down within a certain distance of marine mammals.
 Aircraft operating in an area may be required to fly above a certain altitude to avoid disturbing marine mammals.
 Proposed activities also may be prohibited in sensitive areas at specific times (such as during calving, breeding, feeding, or resting, or during subsistence hunting in Alaska).
 General and site-specific mitigation measures are based, to the extent possible, on observations of animals exposed to various industrial activities and the animal’s hearing abilities and behavioral response.
 Nevertheless, the effectiveness of many mitigation measures has yet to be determined.